giannosfor/NodePara/README.md

 possible to assign each phone to a base station in such a way that

 * Each phone is assigned to a different base station, and
-* If a phone at p~ is assigned to a base station at bj, then the straight-line
+* If a phone at pi is assigned to a base station at bj, then the straight-line distance between the points Pi and b1 is at most Δ.
-*
-distance between the points Pi and b1 is at most A.

 Suppose that the owner of the cell phone at point Pl decides to go for a drive, traveling continuously for a total of z units of distance due east.
 As this cell phone moves, we may have to update the assignment of